RicardoAzuul/RicardoAzuul.github.io/README.md

 #### The Surface Plane
 What will the finished product look like?
 What colors, typography and design elements will we use?

+1. For the color palette I wanted something that makes one think of an old bar or cafe, but with a little bit of magic injected.
+I found concept art of a bar in the Dungeons & Dragons world of Eberron, which had both: lots of dark browns, but also magical colours.

+I used EyeDropper to create these palettes:

+#542C23
+#6B382D
+#EB7B63
+#F78268
+#D16E58

+And for contrast:

+#FFFE97
+#858319
+#EBD68A
+#C7D5ED
+#5A94B8

 1. Icons are sourced from Font Awesome, to add to various pages, and to link to various social media channels.
-2. Fonts are sourced from Google Fonts.
+1. Fonts are sourced from Google Fonts.
 I decided on New Tegomin for simulating an old type-writer, and Montserrat offset that by being clean and modern.

 <ins>Wireframes</ins>